Cesare Maccari

 Cesare Maccari (/it/; 9 May 1840 – 7 August 1919) was an Italian painter and sculptor, most famous for his 1888 painting Cicerone denuncia Catilina (usually translated as Cicero Accuses Catiline or Cicero Denounces Catiline).

 Early life

 Maccari was born in Siena, in the Grand Duchy of Tuscany.
 He was a student of the Institute of the Fine Arts in Siena together with Tito Sarrocchi, working in sculpture and helping complete the Monumento Pianigiani in Siena.
 He later worked in the atelier of Luigi Mussini in Florence.
-There in 1864 he was commissioned by an English society to copy works of Bernardino Pinturicchio found in the Cathedral of Siena.
+There, in 1864, he was commissioned by an English society to copy works of Bernardino Pinturicchio found in the Cathedral of Siena.

-Some of his first patronage came from works the Marquis Pieri-Nerli, who also commissioned him to paint frescoes of the four evangelists for a private chapel in his home in Quinciano, a hamlet in the comune of Monteroni d'Arbia.
-Maccari soon won a stipend to study in Rome, that also allowed him to travel through Italy.
+Some of his first patronage came from works for the Marquis Pieri-Nerli, who also commissioned him to paint frescoes of the four evangelists for a private chapel in his home in Quinciano, a hamlet in the comune of Monteroni d'Arbia.
+Maccari soon won a stipend to study in Rome, which also allowed him to travel through Italy.